junxit/us-congress-bills-113/metadata.md

 - 2013-11-07 — SA 2018 fell when SA 2017 fell. (consideration: CR S7902)
 - 2013-11-07 — Senate amendment not agreed to: Amendment SA 2013, under the order of 11/6/13, not having achieved 60 votes in the affirmative, was not agreed to in Senate by Yea-Nay Vote.
 43 - 55.
 Record Vote Number: 230.
 - 2013-11-07 — The committee substitute as amended agreed to by Unanimous Consent. (consideration: CR S7902)
+- 2013-11-12 — Received in the House.
+- 2013-11-12 — Referred to the Committee on Education and the Workforce, and in addition to the Committees on House Administration, Oversight and Government Reform, and the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2013-11-12 — Referred to the Committee on Education and the Workforce, and in addition to the Committees on House Administration, Oversight and Government Reform, and the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2013-11-12 — Referred to the Committee on Education and the Workforce, and in addition to the Committees on House Administration, Oversight and Government Reform, and the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2013-11-12 — Referred to the Committee on Education and the Workforce, and in addition to the Committees on House Administration, Oversight and Government Reform, and the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.